danny00747/tfe-report/src/09_security.md

    - **How was this fixed ?**

 A Referrer-Policy header with a directive of `strict-origin-when-cross-origin` was added on the backend server to control what information is sent through the Referer header.
-This referer header lets us know where the inbound visitor came from, and is really handy, but there are cases where we may want to control or restrict the amount of information present in this header like the path or even whether the header is sent at all.
+This referer header indicates where the inbound visitor came from, but there are cases where a developer may want to control or restrict the amount of information present in this header like the path or even whether the header is sent at all.

 Here is an example :